Authorisation to practise certain professions in Denmark

 When you first move to Denmark to provide services, you must send written notification to the competent authority stated in the list of regulated professions.

-You must enclose the documents required by that authority.
+You must enclose the documents required by that authority, and renew your notification once a year.

 Ask Info Norden